-Two other websites, ComplaintsBoard.com and PissedConsumer.com seem to eco the complaints made with the BBB.
+Two other websites, ComplaintsBoard.com and PissedConsumer.com seem to echo the complaints made with the BBB.
 Customers reported that they did not understand the high interest rates.
 One borrower even stated that his $1,200 was going to cost him $5,000 by the time he finished making all the payments.
 Other complaints included issues with customer service and loans still showing as active on credit reports months after they had been paid off.

-Pros of a Plain Green loan
+Pros of a Plain Green Loan

 - Customers aren’t charged an application or origination fee.

 - Payments are made in installments over time, instead of all at once.

 - Ability to receive funds in as little as one business day.

 - Available to individuals with fair or poor credit.

 Cons of a Plain Green Loan

 - The company only does business with 26 states.